 A Fortune in Scrap...

 where you'll learn insider secrets of the scrap metal industry.

 Ken discloses his top secrets and tells you why it’s important to know the difference between ferrous and non-ferrous metals.
-This book also includes sheet steel gauges and weights.
+This book also includes many charts showing you different sheet steel gauges and weights.

 Head on over to Amazon.com and pick up a copy of A Fortune in Scrap—Secrets of the Scrap Metal Industry today so you can get going on a profitable hunt tomorrow!

 I was stationed in Palestine in 1946 - there was no Israel, and Palestine was a British Protectorate.